-It is fair to say that 2017 has so far been the year of Artificial Intelligence (AI).
+It is fair to say that this year has so far been the year of Artificial Intelligence (AI).
 On a near-daily basis more and more articles, reports and releases are appearing, showcasing the potential that this quantum shift will offer us all, whatever walk of life.

 It's no surprise to any of us then that our own marketing and advertising community have started to research, comment and launch applications of AI.
 The theory means a chance for computers to take on (or over) some of the tasks and roles that up until now have relied on a human.

 Scary or fascinating stuff, depending on your standpoint.

 But far from being the future, not enough is being made of how much AI is already in use, hidden in plain sight.
 As both a professional and a consumer, undoubtedly AI has affected you today alone.